kimyearho/Metube-electron/README.md

 <p align="center">
   <img src="https://cdn-images-1.medium.com/max/500/1*4JNvT8VJrbLKzwmfvkFFAQ.png" />
 </p>

+# Information
+Hi.
+I think some of you have been having problems with apps lately.
+This issue is caused by exceeding the Youtube API daily quota.
+Google does not provide 100.00 per day quota, so I think it is a big issue.
+In addition, Google does not seem to maintain APIs either.
+We are currently preparing an alternative.
+If possible, please use the collection.
+Thank you.

 ### Project Information
 This project is a personal project developed with the excellent Electron and Vue.JS.